publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch94/m__us_usc_t7_s6505.md

     (d) __Small farmer exemption__

-        Subsection (a)(1) of this section shall not apply to persons who sell no more than $5,000 annually in value of agricultural products.
+        Subsection (a)(1) shall not apply to persons who sell no more than $5,000 annually in value of agricultural products.

 ([Pub.
 L. 101–624, title XXI, § 2106][/us/pl/101/624/s2106], Nov.
 28, 1990, [104 Stat.
 3937][/us/stat/104/3937].)